-In my last article, I described how working from home is transforming American industry and jobs.
+I’ve described in past articles how working from home is transforming American industry and jobs.
 This is no idle claim.
-The single largest demographic group in the US labor force is now the millennial, with very different expectations regarding the flexibility an employer should offer to their employees.
+The single largest demographic in the US labor force is millennials, who have very different expectations regarding the flexibility an employer should offer to their employees.

-In addition to changing employee expectations, there are several business and social drivers making it more attractive for employers to hire using a work at home (WAH) strategy:
+In addition to changing employee expectations, there are several business and social drivers that make incorporating a work-at-home (WAH) strategy more attractive to employers:

 - Employers can access a much larger labor force with a deeper pool of talent and highly specialized skills